Boernerowo: Toponomy

 A monument dedicated to Ignacy Boerner in Boernerowo.

 Boernerowo is named in honour of Ignacy Boerner, the Minister of Post and Telegraphs from 1929 to 1933, who prosed its founding.
 The name was first given to it on 28 September 1936.
 From 1947 to 1987, the neighbourhood was installed called Bemowo (/pl/), in honour Józef Bem, an 18th- and 19th-century engineer and military officer, and veteran of the November Uprising.
 It was chosen due to nearby fortification, originally known as the Fort Parysów, being named the Bem Fort in 1921.
 Years later, in 1994, the name was reused for the then founded city district of Bemowo.

 Originally, prior to 1936, Boernerowo was known as Osiedle Łączności (/pl/), which translates from Polish to the Neighbourhood of Communications, in reference to the former Transatlantic Radiotelegraph Exchange, which operated nearby until 1945.

-Additionally, northern part of the neighbourhood was originally a separate settlement founded by military veterans.
+The northern part of the neighbourhood was originally a separate settlement founded by military veterans.
 It was known as Kolonia im.
 Aleksandry Piłsudskiej, meaning the Aleksandra Piłsudska Colony.
 It was named after a 20th-century socialist and Polish independence activist, member of Polish Socialist Party and Polish Military Organisation, and the second wife of Marshal of Poland Józef Piłsudski.
 Its main road, now known as Kleeberga Street, was originally also named after Piłsudska.